Thiago099/magic-dom/readme.md

 all variables that are passed to the element(both trough jsx and the $ methods) retained, so when you call the update it fetches them again or use state that will fetch them automatically

+ note that in the complete version you might want to use for(const item of data) instead of for(let item of data) as it fetches the variables again from the context
 ```jsx
 div.$update()
 ```